stuarthayhurst/argon-grub-theme/README.md

 ## Dependencies:
   #### Mandatory:
  - `make` - Used for the build system
+ - `imagemagick / convert` - Used to generate backgrounds with custom colours
  - `inkscape` - Used to generate pngs from svgs (Used by `make generate-all`)
    - `inkscape` is needed if the fontsize used isn't 16, 24 or 32
    - `imagemagick / convert` can be used as an alternative